torvalds/linux/Documentation/admin-guide/LSM/SELinux.rst

 	1. Compile the kernel with selinux enabled.
 	2. Type ``make`` to compile ``mdp``.
-	3. Make sure that you are not running with
+	3. Make sure that you are yest running with
 	   SELinux enabled and a real policy.
 If you are, reboot with selinux disabled
 	   before continuing.